 (e) Settlement Amount

 We have suggested amendments to the definition of the term "Settlement Amount".
 On a more general note, we believe that more clarity is required in this definition, particularly as to what constitutes "margin, collateral or credit support" in this context.
-For example, are common-law or contractual set-of rights included?
+For example, are common-law or contractual set-off rights included?
 Is credit support provided under a keep well or liquidity agreement covered?

 We also enclose copies of the Agreement and of the Guidance Notes, marked with a number of other suggested amendments which, we hope, do not require further elaboration.

-Please feel free to contact Richard Tredgett of Allen & Overy (tel +44 171 330 3000, fax +44 171 330 9999) if you would like to discuss these comments, or if there are any other issues that you would like to discuss.
+Please feel free to contact Richard Tredgett of Allen & Overy (tel. +44 171 330 3000, fax +44 171 330 9999) if you would like to discuss these comments, or if there are any other issues that you would like to discuss.

 Yours faithfully,